mostfaswaisi93/mostfaswaisi93/readme.md

 <h3>Mustafa T. Al-Swaisi</h3>
 <p>
-Web Developer with more than +3 years of experience developing several types of websites and web Applications, Passionate work on new technologies.
+Web Developer with more than +3 years of experience developing several types of websites and web Applications. <br/>  Passionate work on new technologies.
 Very strong skills both in Front-end and Back-end development.
 </p>

 <b>Primary Skills</b>